-Don’t choose your own charity or favorite cause instead of the one designated by the family.
+Don’t choose your own charity or favorite cause instead of one designated by the family.
 If the family didn’t specify a cause, then you can choose a nonprofit, or it may be appropriate to send flowers instead (see Flowers).
 It is proper to mention the gift in a card to the family without mentioning the amount.

-Donations in the form of cash gifts to the family, even if they are in dire need, must be handled with discretion.
+A memorial donation in the form of cash gifts to the family, even if they are in dire need, must be handled with discretion.
 Unless a bank account has been set up for donations, try to give through a clergy member or some other means that will spare the family embarrassment and not leave them feeling obligated to you.

 - American Institute of Philanthropy (www.charitywatch.org) is a nonprofit charity watchdog and information service that provides donors with the information they need to make more informed giving decisions.
 AIP’s website provides ratings on numerous charities.

 - The BBB Wise Giving Alliance provides financial information and links to the charity’s website.
 The BBB Wise Giving Alliance (www.give.org) is a 501(c)(3)charitable organization, affiliated with the Council of Better Business Bureaus.
 The BBB Wise Giving Alliance collects and distributes information on hundreds of nonprofit organizations that solicit nationally or have national or international program services.
 It routinely asks such organizations for information about their programs, governance, fund raising practices, and finances when the charities have been the subject of inquiries.

 - Charity Navigator (www.charitynavigator.org) works to advance a more efficient and responsive philanthropic marketplace by evaluating the financial health of over 5,300 of America’s largest charities.